Market volatility expected as odds of no-deal Brexit tighten

 “If parliament ultimately approves Johnson’s agreement this week, it would be positive for sentiment, but the uncertainty in the meantime is likely to weigh with markets reacting to events and the likelihood of parliament passing a meaningful vote on the deal.”

-Mr Johnson has vowed to press on this week to secure House of Commons approval for his withdrawal accord, which was struck with the EU on Thursday, after members of parliament voted on Saturday by 322 to 306 in favour of a rebel Tory MP Oliver Letwin to withhold their approval for now.
+Mr Johnson has vowed to press on this week to secure House of Commons approval for his withdrawal accord, which was struck with the EU on Thursday, after members of parliament voted on Saturday by 322 to 306 in favour of a motion tabled by rebel Tory MP Oliver Letwin, withholding their approval for now.

-While the UK prime minister adhered on Saturday evening to a law passed last month forcing him to seek an extension to the 31st Brexit deadline from the EU, he did not sign it and accompanied it with another letter he argued that granting extra time would be “deeply corrosive”.
+While Mr Johnson adhered on Saturday evening to a law passed last month forcing him to seek an extension to the 31st Brexit deadline from the EU, he did not sign the letter and accompanied it with another letter he argued that granting extra time would be “deeply corrosive”.

-Senior UK cabinet minister Michael Gove, who’s in charge of planning for a no-deal, said on Sunday that the risk of such a scenario had increased and that the government’s contingency plan for this – known as Operation Yellowhammer - was being “triggered”.
+Senior UK cabinet minister Michael Gove, who is in charge of planning for a no-deal Brexit, said on Sunday that the risk of such a scenario had increased and that the government’s contingency plan for this – known as Operation Yellowhammer – was being “triggered”.

 Traders expect the Brexit-sensitive index to turn choppy over the coming days.